immanuelpotter/cicd-buzz-new/README.md

 ### 6) Turn buzz generator into simple web app
 Next a Python Flask wrapper needs to be written round the buzz generator to make the program respond to HTTP requests, and output HTML. found in app.py

+### 7) Containerise the web application using Docker
+Next the Dockerfile was created which uses the Alpine base image, installs Python and pip, and the web app.
+It also runs the web app whenever the container is launched with the last line.